tiequan12345/tiequan-pnl-webapp/PRD.md

 	•	Activate/deactivate via toggle.
 	•	UI should reuse and extend components extracted from the existing shell to keep the same aesthetic.

+Status (current implementation):
+	•	Implemented: Schema models for `Asset`, `Account`, and `Setting` exist in `prisma/schema.prisma`, with enum‑like fields stored as `String` columns and constrained by application‑level validation.
+	•	Implemented: `/assets` and `/accounts` pages are server components that query Prisma directly, render Tailwind‑styled tables inside `AppShell`, and provide `+ Add Asset` / `+ Add Account` links to `/assets/new` and `/accounts/new` form pages as well as per‑row `Edit` links to `/assets/[id]` and `/accounts/[id]`.
+	•	Implemented: Client‑side `AssetForm` and `AccountForm` components POST/PUT to `/api/assets`, `/api/assets/:id`, `/api/accounts`, and `/api/accounts/:id`, enforce required fields, validate enum‑like fields against allowed value sets, and redirect back to the list on success.
+	•	Planned: Table pagination, advanced filtering/search, and a dedicated activate/deactivate toggle UX on `/accounts` are still to be added to fully meet the “pagination” and “status toggle” aspects of this phase.

 Deliverable: After login, user can create, edit, and list assets and accounts, and data is persisted.

 Verification steps: